Nutrition and Physical Activity: General Population (NPA-GP) Scoping Review (2020)

 Scoping Review Conclusion

-- There were 170 articles including in the analysis, including one evidence-based practice guideline, 30 systematic reviews, 134 randomized controlled trials and five non-randomized controlled trials.
+- There were 170 articles included in the analysis, including one evidence-based practice guideline, 30 systematic reviews, 134 randomized controlled trials and five non-randomized controlled trials.

 - There were 48 articles reporting the effect of nutrition and exercise counseling from a dietitian and/or exercise practitioner, though exercise practitioners were heterogeneous between studies.
 There were studies available targeting participants with and without cardiometabolic risk factors, but only two systematic reviews were included.
 Systematic reviews are needed to guide nutrition and physical activity counseling or coaching for the general population.